Champion Russell: Career

 In the late summer of 1881 he won his second and final title at the Teignmouth Open in Teignmouth defeating Charles John Cole.

 In the autumn of 1881 he reached the final of the Sussex County Lawn Tennis Tournament that was played on outdoor asphalt courts at Brighton and Hove Rink, Brighton where he was beaten by Michael Gallwey McNamara.
-In 1883 at his second major tournament at the Northern Championships he defeated two time Wimbledon champion John Hartley in the semi finals, before losing to Herbert Wilberforce in the final in four sets.
-In 1888 he played his last tournament at the Essex Championships at Chingford where he lost in the quarter finals to FOS Reade.
+In 1883 at his second major tournament at the Northern Championships he defeated two time Wimbledon champion John Hartley in the semi-finals, before losing to Herbert Wilberforce in the final in four sets.
+In 1888 he played his last tournament at the Essex Championships at Chingford where he lost in the quarter-finals to FOS Reade.

 Personal

-Champion B. Russell was born in North Ockendon, Essex, on April 1860 to Lt Col Champion Edward Branfill Russell and Emily Augusta Way.
+Champion B. Russell was born in North Ockendon, Essex, in April 1860 to Lt Col Champion Edward Branfill Russell and Emily Augusta Way.
 He was landowner and gentleman farmer by profession.
 Champion Branfill Russell married Isabel Ellen Bruce and had 6 children.
-He passed away on 8 September 1945 in Romford, Essex, England.
+He died on 8 September 1945 in Romford, Essex, England.